Does Columbia Nursing offer undergraduate degrees?

-- As a graduate school, Columbia Nursing does not offer a four-year undergraduate program.
-However, our combined Masters Direct Entry (MDE) program is open to those who have received an undergraduate degree in a non-nursing field and wish to make a career change.
+As a graduate school, Columbia Nursing does not offer a four-year undergraduate program.
+However, our Masters Direct Entry (MDE) program is available to those who have received an undergraduate degree in a non-nursing field and wish to make a career change.

-- More than 1,000 students reside on the Columbia University Medical Center (CUMC) Campus in University accommodations.
+More than 1,000 students reside on the Columbia University Medical Center (CUMC) Campus in University accommodations.
 Both single student and couples housing is available for as many incoming students as possible.
 Although on-campus housing is not guaranteed, every effort is made to provide on-campus housing to students who live outside the metropolitan area.
+CUMC offers support to students seeking off-campus housing as well.
 Learn more at the CUMC Housing Web Site.

 Does Columbia Nursing offer any resources for international applicants?

 CCUMC's International Student and Scholars Office provides advice and counseling to international students on housing, financial issues, visas, extensions of stay, work permission, temporary departure from the United States, transfer from Columbia to another school, and termination of study.
 Learn more at the International Student and Scholars Office Web site.
 Please note that international applications are not accepted for the MS, Certificate, or DNP programs.